Picking Blackberries: How to Develop Personal Tales

 There are many valuable aspects of family storytelling besides the joy of simple entertainment.
 Children who listen to their elders tell stories learn a lot about communication, about their personal history, about the values shared by their family.
 Children who are allowed to share their own stories in these family gatherings learn to develop a tale that others want to hear through repeated tellings, finding out what works and what doesn’t.
 They also learn that they are not alone in being afraid, embarrassed, angry, silly, or any one of the myriad emotions we express through the medium of story.

 Remember: All stories don’t have to be performance pieces.
-Storytelling is a wonderful tool for gathering family memories, for creating bonds between generations, and for preserving those things we feel are worth preserving in our past.
-Telling stories at family gatherings reminds us that we are connected to each other in more ways than blood alone, that we have a shared history of experience that unites us and gives meaning to the word family.
+Storytelling is a wonderful tool for gathering family memories, creating bonds between generations, and for preserving those things we feel are worth preserving in our past.
+Telling stories at family gatherings reminds us that we are connected in more ways than blood alone, that we have a shared history of experience that unites us and gives meaning to the word family.

 I highly recommend Donald Davis’ book Telling Your Own Stories (August House, 1993, ISBN 0-87483-235-7) as a great place to begin your search for personal stories.
 This little book is full of sage advice, questions to help you prod your memory, and advice on collecting more information and telling your tale.